keboola/connection-docs/templates/templates.md

 Data templates are pre-defined sets of [component configurations](/components/).
 The individual configurations are connected by an [orchestration](/orchestrator/) and [metadata](/storage/tables/#metadata).
-Together they form a functional reusable block solving a specific problem.
+Together they form a functional reusable block that solves a specific problem.

 Keboola Connection is a very open [platform](/overview), which may be overwhelming in many cases.
-The ambition of data templates is to ease the configuration of repeated (or repeatable) solutions.
+The goal of data templates is to make the configuration of repeated (or repeatable) solutions easy.
 Although they are pre-defined sets of configurations, the created configurations have no special properties and can be modified like any other configuration you have [created manually](/components/#creating-component-configuration).